Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 Absolutely.
 Lower blepharoplasty is one of the most sought-after procedures by men who wish for a more rested and less aged appearance.
 The technique is adapted to respect masculine characteristics: thicker skin, lower positioned eyebrows, and incisions placed to maintain a naturally masculine appearance.

-The cost varies according to the technique used, associated procedures, and the type of anaesthesia.
-I openly discuss the costs during the consultation, after defining the individualised surgical planning.
-The important thing is to understand that this is a lasting investment — the result lasts for many years.
+The cost varies according to the technique used, combined procedures, and the type of anaesthesia.
+I openly discuss pricing during the consultation, after defining the individualised surgical planning.
+The important thing is to understand that the result lasts for many years.

 Book via WhatsApp